upa/af-graft/README.md

   -e PREFIX:PREFLEN=EPNAME, conversion for egress connections
 ```

+#### Server-side sockets

 There are two types of sockets, ingress and egress sockets (as known
-as server-side and client side sockets).
+as server-side and client-side sockets).
 An ingress socket is assigned
 to an endpoint by bind(), and the application calls listen() and
 accept() on the socket.
 At this side, `graft` command converts socket
 address family and sockaddr structure for bind() into AF_GRAFT and
 specified sockaddr_gr.

-An example shown below converts 0.0.0.0:5201 for a server socket of
+An example shown below converts 0.0.0.0:5201 for a socket of
-iperf3 into `ep-test` graft endpoint.
+iperf3 server into `ep-test` graft endpoint.

 ```shell-session
 $ graft -i 0.0.0.0:5201=ep-test -- iperf3 -s -4